One of the reasons small business owners often work hard, for too little reward, is that they confuse skills with strategy.

 The difference between skills and strategy can be summed up like this:

 Success is 20% skills and 80% strategy.
-You might know how to read, but more importantly, what’s your plan to read? ~ Jim Rohn
+You might know how to read… but more importantly, what do you plan to read?

-In my experience, when it comes to marketing, most small business owners score well on skills and poorly on strategy.
-They know how to do the mechanics (the 20%) of marketing, yet they see a fraction of the results they should be getting, because they are missing the strategy (the 80% that makes all the difference.)
+When it comes to marketing, I’ve found that most small business owners score well on skills and poorly on strategy.
+They know how to do the mechanics (the 20%) of marketing, yet they achieve a fraction of the results they should be getting, because they are missing the strategy — the 80% that makes all the difference!